The Sadness

 To say I'm not an active supporter of the zombie/infected niche is a pretty big understatement.
 Ever since the zombies became side characters in their own genre things have only gotten worse (i.e. the "humanity is the real monster" nonsense popularized by The Walking Dead), so when I realized what The Sadness was going for, I was a little worried the film would fail to meet expectations.
 But Jabbaz shows it's not about genre or niches, it's about what you do with them.
 After a short introduction, the infection starts and the rest is just one big horror roller-coaster.

 If (like me) you're wondering how a Canadian guy ended up in Taiwan directing a horror film, it turns out it's all just a bit of a coincidence.
 Apparently, Jabbaz followed some friends to Taiwan for its graffiti scene.
-His love for animation, a COVID pandemic and a generous and supportive producer later Jabbaz had canned his very first feature film, that is making waves across the global horror circuit.
+His love for animation, a COVID pandemic, and a generous and supportive producer later Jabbaz canned his very first feature film, which is making waves across the global horror circuit.
 It's a cute tale that stands in welcome contrast to all the "work hard to realize your dream" stories out there.
 Sometimes things just happen, I guess.

-The plot is pretty basic, but what did you expect from a film like this.
+The plot is pretty basic, but what did you expect from a film like this?
 A new, somewhat harmless disease is doing the rounds, scientists are afraid of its mutation potential.
 The new virus shares similarities with the rabies virus, which would cause absolute mayhem.
-And sure enough, a couple of days later crazed humans start roaming the streets, spreading the disease like a wildfire.
+And sure enough, a couple of days later crazed humans start roaming the streets, spreading the disease like wildfire.
 A young couple, who may have said their last goodbyes in the morning, are used as mules for the audience.
 We follow them around as they try to find their way back to each other.

 screen capture of The Sadness [Ku Bei]